aimanecouissi/anime-rest-api/README.md

-# ANIME AND MANGA RESTFUL API 🎌
+# SAMPLE RESTFUL APIS 🛠️

-Welcome to the Anime and Manga REST API repository!
-This Spring Boot-based application is designed for managing anime and manga collections, featuring comprehensive CRUD operations and admin functionalities for anime studios.
-Integrated with MySQL and secured with JWT authentication, it ensures secure and efficient data management.
+Welcome to the Sample RESTful APIs repository!
+This Spring Boot-based application is designed for managing data collections, featuring comprehensive CRUD operations and admin functionalities for streamlined management.
+Integrated with MySQL and secured with JWT authentication, it ensures secure and efficient data handling.
 This API is ideal for developers who want to test their applications, work with a reliable backend, and learn how to integrate it into front-end applications.

 ## FEATURES 🌟